Christmas Gift Guide

 Gifts For the Meal Preparer –

 NutriMill – I can not imagine a kitchen without a food mill.
 I use mine constantly.
 The only way to get (truly) whole grain foods into your home is to own a grain mill.
 All the products (baked goods and bagged flours) sold at the supermarket are inferior.
-Most store bought flours and baked goods are not made with whole grains.
+Most store-bought flours and baked goods are not made with whole grains.
 They incorporate just enough whole grain to meet the minimum requirement so they can label the food, “whole grain.”
 Shocking, right?
 In addition to the fact that the foods are not “whole grain,” the flour used is rarely fresh.
-It only takes few days for fresh ground flour to oxidize and loose most of its nutrition.
-With a home grain mill you will know that your flours are whole grain and fresh.
+It only takes a few days for fresh ground flour to oxidize and lose most of its nutrition.
+With a home grain mill, you will know that your flours are whole grain and fresh.

 don’t didn’t.
-With a juicer you can consume dozens of fresh, living foods with ease.
+With a juicer, you can consume dozens of fresh, living foods with ease.
 I don’t have the time or the desire to eat 10-15 pieces of fruit (or servings of veggies) in a day.
-But I can drink a couple glasses of fresh juice!
-Another benefit of juicing is that the enzymes and nutrients go straight to your blood stream.
+But I can drink a couple of glasses of fresh juice!
+Another benefit of juicing is that the enzymes and nutrients go straight to your bloodstream.
 Because you are consuming the juice (not the pulp) the foods do not have to go through the digestive system.

 Healthy Living and Wellness: